MONUMENT VALLEY ADVENTURE

 Hello, I’m Neil Eschenfelder.
 And I love teaching beginning photographers how to shoot their perfect picture as well as seasoned veterans polish their skills.
 So no matter where you are at with your photography, I CAN HELP YOU improve your skills.
 Call me.
 Email.
 Let me know how I can help you.
 And sign up for my FREE Newsletter.
 Neil’s Great Photography Adventure and Mentoring and let me help you learn how to take your perfect pictures.
 Contact Me Now!

-Check into lodging at Goulding’s, camping, etc. Be advised, agencies operating Monument Valley allow no free entrance to Monument Valley or parking.
+Check into lodging at Goulding’s, camping, etc. Be advised, agencies operating Monument Valley allow no free parking.
 Cars with several (up to 4) occupants may purchase 1 entry ticket for $20 to Monument Valley good for 4 days of park entrance.
-If larger groups come in one vehicle together, each person must pay their individual $6 per person entrance fee.
+If larger groups come in one vehicle together, each person must pay their individual $8 per person entrance fee.
 I suggest purchasing your Monument Valley parking pass this afternoon before 5:00 PM which will be good for your remaining time on our tour.
-We’ll have a short orientation meeting in Goulding’s convention center beginning at 7:00 PM, Thursday evening, October 22nd.
+If you don’t make it in time to catch the parking booth, purchase you pass on the way back into the park for our afternoon Hunt’s Mesa trip.
+We’ll have a short orientation meeting in Goulding’s convention center beginning at 7:00 PM, Thursday evening, October 13th.

 This shoot lasts about 4.5 hours.